-So, I think if you look at the historically, for the first nine months, we have an impact of about \$24 million from taxes.
-We have for the first nine months about a \$30 million impact from the GE Transportation transaction.
-And then we have an impact, really kind of related to working capital that the business needs to and will recover into the fourth quarter and into '19.
-We forecasted right now a fourth quarter performance that would be about \$150 million, and we think that this is a conservative view of our ability.
-We've had fourth quarters where we've done better than that \$150 million.
-And so, we're just making sure that we have a number out there that and a guidance for you that makes sense and is achieved.
+So, I think if you look at that historically, okay, we have - for the first nine months.
+Okay?
+We have an impact of about \$24 million from taxes.
+We have, for the first nine months about a \$30 million impact from the GE Transportation transaction.
+And then, we have an impact, really kind of related to working capital that are the business needs to - and we'll recover into the fourth quarter and into 2019.

+We forecasted right now a fourth quarter performance that will be about \$150 million.
+And we think that this is a conservative view of our ability.
+We've had fourth quarters where we've done better than that \$150 million and so we're just making sure that we have a number out there that - and a guidance for you that makes sense and is achieved.

 Okay.
 Thanks.
-And secondly, I wanted to ask about the freight segment and expectations for that segment, going forward.
-From both an aftermarket and an OE standpoint, it feels like inquiries have picked up.
+And secondly, I wanted to ask about the Freight segment and expectations for that segment going forward from both an aftermarket and an OE standpoint, it feels like inquiries have picked up.
 Ray, you alluded to some of the order strength that GE is seeing in their business.
-Could you just talk about the level of visibility you have at this point to a cyclical recovery in freight in the year ahead?
+Could you just talk about the level of visibility you have at this point to a cyclical recovery in Freight in the year ahead?